Seth Putnam: Full Blown A.I.D.S.

 Full Blown A.I.D.S. started in 1997 while Putnam was jamming with his friend and cousin.
 In 1998, he wrote some songs and recorded a demo of "No One Cares" with Nate Linehan on drums.
 In 2002 he moved to Texas for a while but eventually moved back to Boston.
 In 2003 the band went into the studio and recorded some songs and mixed them in a day.
 They eventually put out two EPs and a compilation CD in 2008, with both EPs and the song "Throwing Cars at People on Coke with Thor".
 In 2010 the band released a live album with some bonus tracks called "Viral Load" which would eventually be their last ever release and the only release with Josh Randall on drums.

 Death's Head Quartet

 The Death's Head Quartet was a jazz/noise improvisational band that featured Putnam on bass and vocals, Chris Joyce on guitar, Robert Williams on drums, and Jim Hobbs on saxophone.
 Their first release was called "Live on the Joint" which was a radio broadcast from November 1, 2001.
 Their second release was recorded on April 9, 2001, and was not released until 2003.

-Cuntsaw

-Cuntsaw started in 1989 with Putnam on vocals and guitar and Tim Morse on drums.
-They usually practiced after Anal Cunt shows.
-They did one demo called "Concerned" and did one show at Brandeis University with Fred Ordonez on second guitar.
-They eventually broke up.
-The Anal Cunt song "Foreplay with a Tree Shredder" was originally a Cuntsaw song that was named "Hell Bent for Hitler".